oscar-system/Singular.jl/docs/src/noncommutative.md

 For constructors taking an ordering, two orderings can be specified by symbol, one for term ordering, and a second one for ordering of module components.
-The first ordering can also be specified by a non-symbol as with `PolynomialRing`.
+The first ordering can also be specified by a non-symbol as with `PolynomialRing`, in which case the second ordering is ignored.

 By default there will only be one parent object in the system for each combination of arguments.
 This is accomplished by making use of a global cache.